czernous/persian-hugo/exampleSite/content/post/looking-for-a-simple-afro-hair-routine-i-got-you.md

 You might need to wash your hair less often if you have a desk job and wash it more often if you work out.
 However, I wouldn’t suggest washing it more than twice a week.

-Need content to help customers look after their natural hair.
+Need content to educate customers about their natural hair?
 [Contact me]().